Summer Day Camp 2022 - West Neighbourhood House

 Do you offer camps at different times of the year?

 Yes, we offer similar camps during the Winter and Spring school breaks as well as all School Board Professional Activity Days for children registered in our After School Program.
-The fee for Winter and Spring Day Camps are $110 per week.
-The fee for the Professional Activity Day Camp is $19.00 per day.
 These fees are based on family income and subsidies are available.

 My child doesn’t know how to swim.
 Is this a problem?